 We know that vegans come in all different forms.
 I am very partial to French fries so being vegan doesn’t always equal being healthy.
 If you want your kids to be healthy vegans, model that behaviour for them.
 Don’t offer up mock meats and French fries too often.
 Show them that being vegan can mean being healthy.

 8. Surround yourself with like-minded people

-We all know the old adage that we cannot chose our family, but we certainly can chose our friends, and more importantly, chose our medical professions.
+We all know the old adage that we cannot choose our family, but we certainly can choose our friends, and more importantly, chose our medical professions.
 If you have a paediatrician who is always questioning your ability to keep the kids healthy while being vegan, then they are actively working against you for the best of your child.
 Find someone who is qualified and knowledgeable about veganism so if you do have a question of calcium, they aren’t instantly suggesting you stock up on the dairy milk.

 9. Don’t compromise

 There are always going to be times where your child wants what little Kevin is having.
-They are young and don’t care in that moment that you’re explaining about milk, or cows.
+They are young and don’t care in that moment that you’re explaining about milk or cows.
 Or you’ll find yourself in an awkward position, where another person knows you are vegan, knows your child is vegan, yet, will ask in front of your child (always in front of them, because we all know how that turns out!) if they can have this dairy milk bar.
 Learn how to politely but firmly decline.